Ebike Oracle

 • Class 1 + Class 2: no statewide minimum operating age.

-• Class 3: 14 today.
-Per TCA §55-8-307(a), it is a delinquent act for a person under 14 to operate a Class 3 e-bike (they may ride as a passenger).
-This rises to 16 on July 1, 2026 under SB 1782 — see "Recent law changes" below.
+• Class 3: 16.
+Per TCA §55-8-307(a), it is a delinquent act for a person under the minimum age to operate a Class 3 e-bike (they may still ride as a passenger).
+SB 1782 raised that floor from 14 to 16 on 1 July 2026 — see "Recent law changes" below.

 None are required for a compliant e-bike.
 Tennessee classifies electric bicycles as bicycles, not motor vehicles.
 A bike that exceeds the 750 W cap or the three-class speed limits falls out of the e-bike definition and is regulated as a motor vehicle (moped/motorcycle), which DOES require registration and a license.

-SB 1782 — Class 3 minimum age rises 14 → 16 (effective July 1, 2026)
+SB 1782 — Class 3 minimum age raised 14 → 16 (in force since 1 July 2026)

 Per TCA §55-8-307(c):